ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P1/README.md

 Most of the time will be spent on understanding the code.
 There shouldn't be a whole lot of code added.

+To write user programs in **xv6** (and try your implementation) try to understand how the code in **xv6/user/** is made accessible to the systema at boot.

 Using gdb (the debugger) may be helpful in understanding code, doing code traces, and is helpful for later projects too.
 Get familiar with this fine tool!

 ## The Code

-The source code for xv6 (and associated README) can be found in **~cs537-1/ta/xv6/** .
-Everything you need to build and run and even debug the kernel is in there.
+This kernel was developed by [MIT OS Enegeneering](https://pdos.csail.mit.edu/6.828/2016/).
+Nevertheless, the version used here has been "reorganized" by OSTEP author.
+We will use that version (which is avaliable in **../xv6/xv6-wisc/**).

-You may also find the following readings about xv6 useful, written by the same team that ported xv6 to x86: [xv6 book.](https://pdos.csail.mit.edu/6.828/2014/xv6/book-rev8.pdf) However, note that the kernel version we use is a little different than the book.
+You may also find the following readings about xv6 useful, written by the same team that ported xv6 to x86: [xv6 book.](https://pdos.csail.mit.edu/6.828/2014/xv6/book-rev8.pdf) However, remeber that the kernel version we use is a little different than the book.

+##Environement

+Use at least version 1.3 of vpuente/AOSUC1516 vagrant box.
+This box includes all the tools required to perform the project (gcc, qemu, shared dirs with the guest, etc...).
+Alternativelly you can create your own "tailored" box.
+Any linux will be fine!

 **Particularly useful for this project: Chapters 0, 1, 2.**